 Practically, this translates to three developer‑facing changes:

-serviceidentitylibrary in every microservice to fetch and rotate certs without code changes. - Using
+1. Embedding a serviceidentity library in every microservice to fetch and rotate certs without code changes.

 When identity is baked into the fabric, the classic “who, what, when, where” matrix collapses into a single cryptographic proof.